DOAJ/doaj/docs/system/INSTALL.md

 ## Docker (alternative)

-Instead of installing Elasticsearch/OpenSearch and Redis manually, you can use Docker Compose:
+Instead of installing Elasticsearch/OpenSearch and Redis manually, you can use Docker Compose v2:

     cd docker
     docker compose up -d doaj-redis doaj-opensearch

-This starts OpenSearch 1.3.x (compatible with ES 7.10.2) and Redis.
+This starts OpenSearch 1.3.x (compatible with ES 7.10.2) and Redis 7.2 LTS (as of early 2026).
 See `docker/docker-compose.yml` for configuration options.

 ## Elasticsearch